The International Studies Program

 Director of the International Studies Program

-Students interested in the International Studies major should contact the program director to discuss their interests.
-Students must apply for the major through the Student Program Application system.
-This is a non-competitive application.
+Holy Cross students interested in the International Studies major should contact the program director to discuss their interests.
+After this meeting, students must apply for the major through the Student Program Application system.
 There is no cap on the number of majors or minimum GPA requirement for the major.
 The application is intended to assist students in developing an appropriate major curriculum related to their regional focus and major theme.

 Exploring the Major

-As a multidisciplinary program, the International Studies faculty reside in their home Departments of Economics and Accounting, History, Modern Languages and Literatures, Political Science, Religious Studies, Sociology & Anthropology, and Spanish.
-The director of International Studies can assist students in identifying faculty advisors.
+As a multidisciplinary program, the International Studies faculty reside in their home Departments of Economics and Accounting, History, Department of World Languages, Literatures, and Cultures, Political Science, Religious Studies, Sociology & Anthropology, and Spanish.
+The Director of International Studies can assist students in identifying faculty advisors.

 Study Abroad and Semester Away

-While it is not possible to require study abroad for completion of the major, International Studies majors will be strongly encouraged to study abroad, pursue an appropriate Washington Semester or New York City Semester Internship Program, or participate in a summer (Maymester) opportunity to travel abroad.
+While it is not possible to require study abroad for completion of the major, International Studies majors will be strongly encouraged to study abroad in their region or participate in a summer (Maymester) opportunity to travel abroad.

 Ideally, students should study abroad in their second language; however, that may not be possible in every case.
 In some cases there may be a good rationale for a student to study in an English speaking country.
 For example, a student interested in terrorism might find it more appropriate to study at the Handa Centre for the Study of Terrorism and Political Violence at St. Andrew’s in Scotland, or a student interested in economic development might benefit from a year at the University of Sussex Department of International Development.
 A student interested in foreign policy may choose to intern at the State Department through the Washington Semester Program or a United Nations agency through the New York City Semester Program.
 However, the expectation is that majors will normally study abroad or participate in a semester away program.
 Students should discuss study abroad/internship opportunities with their faculty advisors.